your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 - _**Special.**_ A weapon with the special property has unusual rules governing its use, explained in the weapon's description (see "Special Weapons" later in this section).
 - _**Thrown.**_ If a weapon has the thrown property, you can throw the weapon to make a ranged attack.
 If the weapon is a melee weapon, you use the same ability modifier for that attack roll and damage roll that you would use for a melee attack with the weapon.
 For example, if you throw a handaxe, you use your Strength, but if you throw a dagger, you can use either your Strength or your Dexterity, since the dagger has the finesse property.
 - _**Two-Handed.**_ This weapon requires two hands when you attack with it.
 - _**Versatile.**_ This weapon can be used with one or two hands.
-A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee attack.
+A damage value in parentheses appears with the property — the damage when the weapon is used with two hands to make a melee attack.

 ### Improvised Weapons